scottish-government-design-system/designsystem.gov.scot/components/phase-banner/index.md

 ## Website analytics

 Each link in the phase banner should be labelled distinctly.
 To understand user behaviour, clicks on links in the phase banner can be tracked through the click URL, the click text and a data attribute showing the interaction, e.g. data-banner="banner-BANNERNAME-link".

-## Live example
-At the top of this page is the phase banner of the Design System website.